howardosborne/grow/walks.md

 </div>

 It's just a short wander into the ancient coaching town of Stony Stratford which was, as the name suggests, the place where Watling Street crossed the Great Ouse (street ford).
-It's a good place to stay or at least get something to eat and drink and why not do as travellers in the past did and go to either the Cock Inn or the Bull Hotel.
-What did travellers used to talk about?
-Who knows, but we've ended up with any tall tale being a Cock and Bull story.
+It's a good place to stay or at least get something to eat and drink and why not do as travellers in the past did and go to either the Cock Inn or the Bull Hotel and tell your own [Cock and Bull story](https://en.wikipedia.org/wiki/Cock_and_bull_story).

 #### 3. Stony Stratford to Newport Pagnell (16.5 km)